SachseInTheHub/herophotos/README.md

-# pick_a_hero 🦸‍♂️
+# 🦸‍♀️ pick_a_hero 🦸‍♂️

 This application build using Flutter will allow to display two apps for iOS and Android from the same code base.

 ## What does it do

-Lst heroes from a local data source and let you navigate to a detail page of each one where you'll be able to see a picture profile and origin story.
+List heroes from a local data source and let you navigate to a detail page of each one where you'll be able to see a picture profile and origin story.

 ## Flutter workshop material 📒